jakubby88/DiVRGE/README.md

 ```

 ## snakefile_divrge_only includes: DiVRGE only (individual samples)<br>
-If you have already aligned your data using BBmap or similar split-read aligners, you can run DiVRGE specific rules with 'snakefile_divrge_only).
+If you have already aligned your data using BBmap or a similar split-read aligner, you can run DiVRGE specific rules with 'snakefile_divrge_only'.<br>

-- Download config_divrge.yaml file
+- Download config_divrge.yaml file.
-- Adjust using your inputs
+- Adjust the config file using your inputs.
-- Do not rename
+- Do not rename the file!
-- Works on PREVIOUSLY ALIGNED data
+- This workflow works on PREVIOUSLY ALIGNED data.
-- run **snakefile_divrge_only** example:
+- run **snakefile_divrge_only**.
+See below for a simple example of a snakemake run using 2 cores.
+Must use the '--use-envmodules' flag:

 ```
 >module load snakemake/6.12.3